christgau/wsdd/README.md

      Restrict to the given address family.
 If both options are specified no addreses will be available and wsdd will exit.

+ * `-A`, `--no-autostart`
+     Do not start networking activities automatically when the program is started.
+	 The API interface (see man page) can be used to start and stop the networking activities while the application is running.

  * `-c DIRECTORY`, `--chroot DIRECTORY`

      Chroot into a separate directory to prevent access to other directories of